 Robeco's SDG Framework screens for breaches on these principles in the final step of the framework.
 In this step, Robeco checks whether the company concerned has been involved in any controversies.
 Involvement in any controversy will result in a negative SDG score for the company, meaning it is not a sustainable investment.

 (c) Environmental or social characteristics of the financial product

 What are the environmental or social characteristics that the financial products promotes?

-The Sub-fund has the following E/S characteristics:
+The Sub-fund has the following E/S characteristics for direct holdings in government bonds: